Favourited 139 times

-We have a pony, 2 dogs, a duck and many chickens and are setting up hügelkultur garden beds to grow fruit and vegetables and become self-sufficient.
+We have a pony, 2 dogs, ducks and chickens and are setting up hügelkultur garden beds to grow fruit and vegetables and become self-sufficient.

 Our build is a 300m2 U-shaped house, being constructed using the load-bearing straw bale method.
 Approximately 500 bales were used to construct the walls.
-We are now in the process of rendering the external walls and preparing the inside for rendering.
-The project is so named because of the materials being used in the build.
+We are now in the process of cobbing the internal walls and preparing for the internal fit out.
 We are re-using and recycling as many different materials as possible.
 All our windows are second-hand.
 Flooring and ceiling panels will be built from second hand materials – fence palings, pallets, old timber etc.

 We can help travellers improve their English, learn abut life in rural Australia, and learn about natural building and living sustainably.